 The most common cause behind excessive growth in females is abnormal or higher-than-normal levels of androgens (male hormone testosterone) (1).

-Androgens are the hormones that regulate the masculine characteristics in a human body.
+Androgens are the hormones that regulate the masculine characteristics in the human body.
 Women and men produce both masculine and feminine hormones.
-But some girls may have excess production of androgens resulting in male pattern hair growth, deep voice like a male, fluctuation in weight, etc.
+But some girls may have excess production of androgens, resulting in male pattern hair growth, deep voice like a male, or fluctuation in weight, making them doubt their beauty.

 The excess production of androgens could be due to health problems such as polycystic ovary syndrome, Cushing syndrome, and thyroid imbalance (1).
 PCOS is the most common cause, accounting for three out of every four cases of hirsutism (2).

 If a girl is having regular periods and has no other disorders, then the reason for excess hair could probably be genetical (3).
 If your grandmother, mother, or other women in the lineage have excess facial hair, then you are likely to have too (4).

 Certain drugs, such as anabolic steroids, glucocorticoids, and minoxidil can cause hirsutism or excessive hair growth as a side effect (5).

 Sometimes, the cause of hirsutism is not known, and this is called idiopathic hirsutism.
 About less than 20% of all cases of hirsutism are idiopathic, which means there might be excess male-like hair even when you are having normal androgen levels and regular periods (4).

 How To Identify Hirsutism?